Suspence00/letterboxdwatchlistwheel/README.md

 - `index.html` contains the markup for the two-step interface (upload + spin).
 - `styles.css` defines the neon-inspired appearance of the page and the wheel.
 - `script.js` handles CSV parsing, list management, drawing the wheel on a `<canvas>`, and triggering sound effects through the Web Audio API.

-## Deploying to GitHub Pages

-1. Commit your changes and push to a GitHub repository.
-2. In GitHub, open **Settings → Pages**, choose the `main` branch (or whichever branch you prefer), and select the root folder.
-3. Save – your wheel will be available at `https://<your-username>.github.io/<repository-name>/`.

 ## Accessibility considerations